hashicorp/terraform-enterprise-helm/README.md

 ## Helm rollback to previous release

-This command rolls back a release to a previous version.

 The first argument of the rollback command is the name of a release, and the second is a revision (version) number.
 If this argument is omitted, it will roll back to the previous release.

-Note: kubectl this way will rollback only the deployment, but not other resources associated with helm release.

-To see revision numbers, run 'helm history RELEASE'  or 'helm ls'.
+To see revision numbers, run `helm history RELEASE`  or `helm ls`.

     helm rollback <RELEASE_NAME> -n <NAMESPACE>

+Note: The helm rollback command is recommend because using the kubectl command will only rollback the deployment, but not other resources associated with helm release.

 But if you need to rollback to specific previous version, You can:

-First: List revision numbers by running:
+List revision numbers by running:

     helm history <RELEASE_NAME>

-Second: Roll back to the version you want using:
+Then, rollback to the version you want using:

     helm rollback <RELEASE_NAME> [REVISION]

 ## Process for Upgrading TFE with Helm using the image tag

-In the resulting folder, go to the directory named after your chart, such as /files/charts/terraform-enterprise.
+In the resulting folder, go to the directory named after your chart.

 Inspect the values from the TFE K8s cluster, by running: